 Why?
-Because I want to prove that I already have everything I need.
+I want to prove I already have everything I need.

-This resolution will help me focus my precious time on things that are more important to me: health, relationships, writing, reading, and other priorities.
+This resolution will help me focus my precious time on things more important to me: health, relationships, writing, reading, and other priorities.

-If I fail, I will tell you about my failures—but I don’t plan on failing.
+If I fail, I will confess my failures—but I don’t intend on failing.
 Plus, telling the world about my resolution is a public reminder that people are counting on me to resolve.
-Stay tuned—I’ll link to my updates below.
+So stay tuned—I’ll link to my updates below.

-A year without buying stuff is a long time (and I will certainly buy stuff after 2011), dnd thus I realize this type of resolution is not for most people, at least not for a full year.
-So why not try it for a week or a month or a quarter?
+A year without buying stuff is a long time (and I will certainly buy stuff after this upcoming year); thus, I realize this type of resolution is not for most people, at least not for a full year.
+But why not a week, a month—a quarter?
 I’m certain you can do it, too.
-Or there are a lot over other good resolutions out there this time of year:
+And there are many other life-changing resolutions available to undertake:

 Maybe you want to lose weight.